citation-file-format/citation-file-format/README.md

 CFF-Core, in this context, provides an implementation for basic software citation metadata, so that creators of research software can supply relevant metadata for citation easily.
+CFF-Core aims at covering use cases

+- 1: Use software for a paper
+- 2: Use software in/with new software
+- 15: Store software entry

-CFF-Core aims at covering use cases *1 (Use software for a paper)*, *2 (Use software in/with new software)*, and *15 (Store software entry)* as defined in the software citation principles paper {% cite principles %}.
+as defined in the software citation principles paper ([Smith et al., 2016](https://doi.org/10.7717/peerj-cs.86)).

 CFF-Core can be used as a human-writable source and input format for [CodeMeta](https://github.com/codemeta/codemeta) JSON, which is emerging as the standard format for software metadata.